SahilAgrwl/Data_Processing/README.md

 #For Frontend :
 npm install axios

-#Running
+#Running :
-To run app, use below commands:
+To run app, use these commands:
 #For backend :
 pip manage.py makemigrations,
 pip manage.py migrate ,